 With agency travel, you’re between contracts – and you’re responsible for your own income continuity.
 Some agencies offer “guaranteed hours” clauses in contracts, but enforcement is variable.
 Experienced travelers maintain relationships with multiple agencies to minimize gaps and have a quick backup when one placement falls through.

 With hospital-direct, you’re still an employee of the health system between assignments.
 Depending on the program, this can mean transitional placement at a facility while your next assignment is arranged, or a brief period of PTO before the next contract begins.
-This structure reduces income volatility, which is genuinely valuable if predictability matters to you.
+This structure reduces income volatility, which matters if predictability is a priority for you.

 Nurses who travel primarily for financial reasons – maximizing income over short intensive stretches – tolerate gaps more easily because the pay rate during assignments is high enough to absorb them.
 Nurses who travel for the lifestyle and want continuity often prefer hospital-direct specifically for the between-assignment predictability.